fewlines-education/dev-bootcamp-exercises/07_react/01_react_functional_components/03_forms_and_validations/README.md

 ![first name form](./assets/images/validation-error.png)

-You have two ways of validate an input:
+You have two ways of validating an input:
 - when the user enters something, during the `onChange` event on the input
 - when the user submits the form by pressing enter or clicking on submit.